Cottage Cheese Pizza Bowl

 I started making this after I got tired of my classic keto pizza bowl turning into soup.
 The fix was cottage cheese.
 Blended smooth for about 30 seconds, it turns almost ricotta-like and holds everything together without falling apart in the oven.
 Reader Joanna tried it and said the whipped texture “holds up perfectly,” which tracks with what I’ve seen every time I make it.

 The whole thing comes together in under 15 minutes.
-I blend the cottage cheese, stir in pizza sauce, Italian seasoning, and a pinch of anise seed (my secret ingredient, gives it that sausage-y depth without actual sausage).
+I blend the base, stir in pizza sauce, Italian seasoning, and a pinch of anise seed (my secret ingredient, gives it that sausage-y depth without actual sausage).
 Then I load it up with whatever toppings are in the fridge and top with fresh mozzarella.
+It’s become my go-to low-carb lunch when I need something fast that isn’t a salad.

 I’ve tested all three methods.
 The air fryer at 350 for 10-13 minutes gives the best result, with golden, bubbly cheese on top and a thick base that doesn’t pool liquid at the bottom.
 The oven works too (same temp, same time), but takes longer to preheat.
 The microwave is the fastest option (about 90 seconds), but the texture stays softer and you lose that crispy cheese layer I prefer.
 If you’re in a rush, microwave works.
 If you want the full experience, air fryer every time.

-What I like about this over a crustless pizza or a keto pizza casserole is the protein.
-Over 30 grams per serving from the cottage cheese alone, before you even add meat toppings.
-On days when I need a low-carb meal that actually keeps me full past 3pm, this is what I reach for.
-It scratches the pizza itch without needing a full fat-head crust, and cleanup is one ramekin and a spoon.
+What I like about this over a crustless pizza or keto pizza meatballs is the protein.
+Over 30 grams per serving from the blended base alone, before you even add meat toppings.
+On days when I need a keto meal that actually keeps me full past 3pm, this is what I reach for.
+It scratches the pizza itch without needing a pizza chaffle, and cleanup is one ramekin and a spoon.

 Ingredients